Policies and practices

 - It would be considered good practice to allow an employee with a disability to have independent representation throughout this process.

-Employees with a disability are covered by the same disciplinary policies as all other employees.
+Disabled Employees are covered by the same disciplinary policies as all other employees.
 However, care must be taken throughout the disciplinary process to ensure that the employee is able to fully participate in the disciplinary process and that there are no factors relating to a person’s disability that have led to the disciplinary action being taken; such as a person on the autistic spectrum misunderstanding of unwritten rules or codes of conduct.